StuartCox3107/iGrow/README.md

 ## User stories

 "As a new user: I want to understand what the site does and how it can help me.
-I want to feel that the site will be easy and intuitive and that it will serve a purpose to me"
+I want to feel that the site will be easy and intuitive, and that it will serve a purpose to me"

-"As an existing user: I want a record of the vegetables I have grown over time, I want to know what has been successful and what has failed."
+"As an existing user: I want a record of the vegetables I have grown over time, I want to know what has been successful for me and for others, and what has failed."

-"As an existing user: I want to be able to update my records according to the lifecycle of plants throughout the growing season, I want to be able to track the various stages of growing and use this information to help me  in the future"
+"As an existing user: I want to be able to update records according to the lifecycle of plants throughout the growing season, I want to be able to track the various stages of growing and use this information to help me in the future"

-"As an existing user: I want this site to be specific to **my** experience and **my** growing conditions rather than using generalized information available on other sites"
+"As an existing user: I want this site to be specific to the experience of growing vegetables in my country, and growing conditions in my country, rather than using generalized information available on other worldwide sites"

 "As an existing user: I want a record of whether what I grow can be considered a success or not"